zhlynn/zsign/README.md

 ## How to sign quickly?

-You can unzip the ipa file at first, and then using zsign to sign folder with assets.
-At the first time of sign, zsign will perform the complete signing and cache the signed info into *.zsign_cache* dir at the current path.
-When you re-sign the folder with other assets next time, zsign will use the cache to accelerate the operation.
-Extremely fast!
-You can have a try!
+First, unzip the IPA file, then use zsign to sign the folder containing assets.
+During the initial signing, zsign will perform a complete signature and cache the signing information into a .zsign_cache directory in the current path.
+When re-signing the folder with different assets, zsign will utilize the cached data to significantly speed up the process—making signing extremely fast!
+Give it a try!

 ## License